noisebridge/PythonClass/README.md

 ### PSAs and Events

+**PSA 1-26-15:** As of February 1st, attend PyClass on Tuesdays and Thursdays!
+Thursday in the Church Classroom will replace the Wednesday in Church Classroom session.

-**PSA 10-1-14:** PyClass starts at 700 PM, try to come a few minutes earlier.
+**PSA 10-1-14:** PyClass starts at 7:00 PM, try to come a few minutes earlier.
 We want to finish up by nine so people can hack or catch their preferred train home.
-You can come at any time, but YMMV.
+You can come at any time, but YMMV (your mileage may vary).

 **PSA 8-19-14:** The [noisebridge wiki](https://noisebridge.net/wiki/PyClass) and [github readme](https://github.com/PyClass/PyClass-lesson-plans) files have the same information and updates.